 Although this first stage of the contest is now officially over, a recording of the online VPL workshop, Crafting Poems About Place can be found on the VPL’s YouTube channel for those still interested in exploring the writing of place-based poems on their own.
 (Archived details about Stage One of the Contest can be found here.)

-Stage Two of the Contest will be announced later this year and will involve a contest for post-secondary students from pre-selected local public post-secondary courses in film, animation, media studies or digital studies to make poetry videos based on a curated list drawn from the shortlisted emerging and established category poems from Stage One with possibly a few additions to ensure representation.
+Stage Two of the Contest involves a contest for post-secondary students from pre-selected local public post-secondary courses in film, animation, media studies or digital studies to make poetry videos based on a curated list drawn from the shortlisted emerging and established category poems from Stage One with a few additions to ensure representation.
 (Youth and other category finalists may also have the opportunity to learn to make their own videos based on their winning poems.)
-Submissions will open in January, close in April, with judging in May and an Awards Ceremony and Screening in June 2023.
+Submissions will open in December/January, close in April, with judging in May and an Awards Ceremony and Screening on June 11, 2023.
 The goal of the second stage of the contest is to encourage collaboration and the creation of well-crafted poetry videos that can be seen at screenings and online to foster poetry, literacy, and an understanding and appreciation of local history and culture.